error404-aman/byteverse_GeeksSquad/README.md

 # Virtual Judge Readme

 Introduction
 Virtual Judge is a platform designed to streamline the process of analyzing legal cases and determining penalties associated with them.
-It allows users to submit their code solutions to programming problems, which are then tested against various test cases to determine the appropriate penalty in the culprit's case.
+It allows users to submit their case type and the accurate charges and penalties are shown in tabular data for a better user experience.
+Also, this virtual judge website can guide law students and professionals in their projects as they don't need to study heavy books for an article that is applicable to a case.

 Problems Solved
 Virtual Judge addresses several critical issues in the legal system: